Sherani District: Education

 Balochistan is the least literate province of Pakistan, with a literacy rate of 37%, compared to 54% nationally.
 The lack of secular education is more noticeable in Balochistan than in any other province, with 50% of children compelled to attend religious schools.
 The national budget for the MRA (Ministry of Religious Affairs) is around 1.2 billion rupees, whilst the secular education ministry is allocated 200 million.

-There is only one intermediate college in the entire district, with 19 teachers and 70 students, and four high schools with 67 teachers, insufficient for the thousands of children aspiring to admission.
-All four high schools and the college are located in the Sherani District, none in Harifal.
-Similarly, only eight middle-standard boys' schools with 263 enrolled students and 102 teachers exist in the whole district.
+There is only one intermediate college in the entire district, with 19 teachers and 70 students, and four high schools with 67 teachers, insufficient for the thousands of children seeking admission.
+All four high schools and the college are located in the Sherani District, whereas none are located in Harifal.
+Similarly, there are only eight middle-standard boys' schools with 263 enrolled students and 102 teachers in the whole district.

 76 schools are working with one teacher and one room without any shelter.
-There are five registered Seminaries and five private Schools.
+There are five registered Seminaries and five private schools.
 The NCHD is running five feeder schools.
 Teachers in these private schools work in a quack fashion and use very crude methods of teaching, including bastinado-type caning on the hands.
 83% of schools are without electricity, 45% are without a boundary wall, 50% are without a toilet, and 35% are without drinking water.